MicrosoftDocs/connected-spaces/articles/known-issues.md

 ## In the Contoso sample store, hourly data breakdown in the Daily view is unavailable

 If you select a single day to view, there will be a single data point.
-Higher temporal resolution data will be made available in a future product update.
+Higher temporal resolution data will be available in a future product update.

 ## Time/Date formatting in the web app **Analytics** page does not auto adjust based on region